philipp-spiess/pw/readme.md

 Pw is a simple command line tool to keep track of your passwords.

+All passwords will be stored with aes-256-cbc symmetric encryption.
+(I hope this is a good one!)

 It creates the dotfile `.pw` in your home directory which points to the password file.
-To keep your passwords synced via dropbox just point the password file to your dropbox.
+To keep your passwords synced via Dropbox, just point the password file to your Dropbox folder.

 To initialize a new password file, type in `pw create`.